 I really enjoy this style of gameplay as it once again adds to the replayability.
 If you get a puzzle wrong you may lose your limb, it may cost someone their life, or it may even mean the final confrontation is pointless as you don’t have the right item.
 Yet, you just don’t know until the last minute.
 I will admit, some of the puzzles are quite difficult and some of them may take you a while to work out – especially the ones towards the end of the game, but everything can be solved logically if you think about it.

 My main criticism was that there were fewer puzzles as the story went on.
 In hindsight, as the puzzles reduced, the narrative and exposition increased.
 So, even though some episodes seem like ‘filler’ as it’s clearly preparing you for the next major milestone, when you play the entire season in one go, with no two-month breaks, it flows really well together.
-I’m hoping the next game Big Bad Wolf comes out with also includes well thought out puzzles which match, or better, those we saw in The Council.
+I’m hoping the next game Big Bad Wolf comes out with also includes well thought out puzzles that match, or better, those we saw in The Council.

 The characters and more info

 After the brilliantly implemented mechanics within The Council, what are we left with?
-I would say the interesting and mysterious characters.
+I would say interesting and mysterious characters.
 Sure, I hate some of these characters but only because of the way they act and prance around like they’re in charge, not because of the character design.
-Each and every one of them has their own backstory, motives, agenda, and personality.
+Each and every one of them have their own backstory, motives, agenda, and personality.
 For example, the Duchess Emily Hillsborrow is a seductress who knows exactly how to get what she wants.
 However, she also has a few dark secrets, some of which she’ll only discover whilst on the island.
 Will you uncover what they are during your playthrough?
 On the other end of the spectrum is your mother, Sarah De Richet.
 She’s here with a purpose but why did she disappear?
 Has she found what she came for or is her life in danger?
 Also, what was that strange vision you had of her upon stepping foot on the island…

 To balance out the positives, the lipsyncing isn’t very good, a lot of times some characters don’t even move their mouths when talking, and various characters seem to pronounce Louis as Lewis – even Louis does this himself early on in the game.
 However, the actual voice acting seems pretty good with only a few issues of dips in quality.
 The most noticeable for me was various actors clearly trying to put on a fake accent which breaks when they say certain things, and Louis’ voice during the final encounter depending on the path you take.
 Other than that, I really enjoyed what the team had put together.